TranPhucVinh/Raspberry-Pi-GNU/Application layer/README.md

 ```

 After modifying the ``/etc/dhcpcd.conf`` file, restarting the ``dhcpcd.service`` (``sudo systemctl restart dhcpcd``) won't change IP to the newly configured static one.
 Raspberry Pi **must be rebooted** to take effect.
 After rebooting the Raspberry, user can SSH and ping to **both old and new IP** of that Raspberry.

+Beside modifying the ``dhcpcd.conf`` file, we can use the [ip command along with the systemd service](https://github.com/TranPhucVinh/Linux-Shell/blob/master/Network%20layer/IP/Commands.md#systemd-service-to-change-ip) to change the IP.